 You might be planning to have your face exfoliated, or your fine hairs plucked, or have other facial treatments in the days leading up to your wedding.
 These treatments can help your makeup look much better, but you should remember that many facial treatments can also leave your skin red and sensitive.
 Schedule your facials at least a week in advance of your wedding day to avoid looking blotchy or having to put on too much makeup to conceal it.

 You have a lot to do and to think about in the run up to your wedding.
-If you plan your makeup and skin care well in advance of your wedding day and run some tests to be sure you have everything just right, you can at least be sure that your makeup will not have to be one of your worries.
+If you follow some of the makeup tips for your wedding and plan well in advance, you can at least be sure that your makeup will not have to be one of your worries.